 Please note the organisation background, which must be between 250 and 500 words.
 If you fail to include this, your project will not be marked.

 The word count limit does include:

-- headings and sub-headings - tables, diagrams etc used in the main body of the submission.
+- headings, sub-headings and Table of Contents - tables, diagrams etc used in the main body of the submission.

 The word limit does not include: